input-output-hk/decentralized-software-updates/README.md

   read `examples/shelley-testnet/README.md`, in the `cardano-ops` repository.
 - explains how the tesnet can be run on an AWS cluster, also in `examples/shelley-testnet/README.md`.

+The `examples/pivo-version-change/aws-integration-test.patch` patch contains an example of the changes necessary to run the integration tests with 10 pool nodes on AWS.
+Besides modifying the `poolRegionNames` this patch delays blockchain start time so that it takes place after all the nodes are deployed.

 The benchmarking script implements the same logic as the test script, but it uses a larger number of transaction submission threads and voting keys.
 In the